D3DEnergetic/FIDASIM/README.md

 make ARCH=<TARGET> #Compile code optimized for <TARGET> e.g. ARCH=haswell/CORE-AVX2/native.
 Options differ depending on compiler.
 Generated code may not run on different architectures.
 Default: n
 ```
+Run `make help` for all the available options

 ## Profiling
 You can profile FIDASIM by building with the `PROFILE=y` build option.